xapply.

 same way).
 For example you might target a single test host:

-and others can parse by proxy (via efmd
+and others can parse by proxy (via efmd), we

 can share the host data between interactive tasks, across political groups,